ryankluu/Major-Compatibility/README.md

 ## Comments by Ming
 * "compatibility algorithm for seeing if Tufts is right for you (some sort of similarity rating comparing them to “the average student”)" => I am completely sold by this idea!
 Originally, I was thinking "oh great another admissions app" but this is badly needed: a compatibility game-like thing to sell someone into (or out) of a program / major / school.
+* Need more insights on how the compatibility quizzes and results will look like